Mastering Software Endurance Testing: Techniques for Long-Term Reliability

 Future Trends in Endurance Testing

-Endurance testing is evolving, with new trends shaping its future.
-This section examines advancements in automation, integration with agile methodologies, and the role of AI and machine learning in testing.
+Endurance testing in software testing s evolving, with new trends shaping its future.
+This section also examines advancements in stress testing automation, integration with agile methodologies, and the role of AI and machine learning in testing.

 Advancements in Automation